jackss011/processing-gradle-library/README.md

   ∟ build.gradle
   ```
 ### Step 4: Compile the library
-- Run `gradle packJar`in the terminal in the same directory of `build.gradle` and `processing-lib.gradle`
+- Run `gradle packJar`in the terminal in the same directory of `build.gradle` and `processing-lib.gradle`.

-  This task compile the source code into a jar placed in `<root>/library`
+  This task compile the source code into a jar placed in `<root>/library`.

-  The generated artifact is used by the

 ### Step 5: Add the library to your .pde project
 You can use the library once compiled in a standard project or in a example project (placed in `<root>/examples`)
 directly from processing: `Sketch > Import Library > YourLibrary`.

-The name in this dropdown is the one defined in library.properties
+The library name in `Import Library` dropdown is the one defined in library.properties.